 Your trek begins with a delightful ride from Pokhara to the village of Matque, where the trailhead is located.
 It is a scenic drive filled with views of the green hills, paddy fields, and farms.
 Once you arrive in Matque you follow your guide and head to Chhomrong.
 The walk to Chhomrong is filled with amazing views of the Annapurna mountains.
 Machhapuchhre or the Fishtail Peak and the Annapurna Massif look grand and majestic.
 You follow an uphill and downhill trail.

 Though the walk is tiring, the abundance of nature feels refreshing.
-Walking to the sounds of birds and other wild creatures in the forest feel therapeutic.
-You are in the Annapurna Conservation Area Project zone where plastic mineral water bottles are banned.
+Walking to the sounds of birds and other wild creatures in the forest feels therapeutic.
+You are in the Annapurna Conservation Area Project zone, where plastic mineral water bottles are banned.
 You will find filtered drinking water booths en route where you can fill your water bottles.

 Annapurna South looms over Chhomrong, a picturesque village with cute cottages.
 Soak in the views from the patio of your teahouse once you reach Chhomrong.